 12% With Jaxson, it’s different.
 He’s blissfully unaware of even the concept of social ineptitude.
 He’s on a stage of his own and we’re all bit players, coming in now and again to offer clothing or food.
 At nine, he’s just beginning to speak in complete sentences and still wears a diaper.

-Bellini, et al. (2009) describe Social Skills Training (SST) as ranking the 9th most effective strategy to be taught to people with ASD.
+For those with 'social ineptitude', Bellini, S., Benner, L., et al. (2009) describe Social Skills Training (SST) as ranking the 9th most effective strategy to be taught to people with ASD.
 It comes well behind “behavioral, language, academic and psychopharmacological interventions.”
 One of the reasons they state for a not to provide SST is that it is seldom taught across multiple settings.
 Another objection is that it takes students out of academic time for the 9-week period scheduled.
 This study does approve of the encouraged ‘self-monitoring’, ‘relaxation techniques’, and ‘emotional regulation’.
 But again, they mention the pitfalls of the length of the program resulting in a ‘plateau’ effect, although they admit that they’ve seen no ‘dramatic failures’ of this intervention.

 12% His inability to communicate with others in a meaningful way makes forming relationships difficult.
 He’s unaffected by social mores or his lack of appropriate actions because they do not exist within the production in which he is starring.
 They don’t exist for him yet…